 During the period ended June 30, 2015, we released substantially all of our valuation allowance against deferred tax assets.
 As a result, we accrued a corresponding liability during the period ended June 30, 2015 for amounts relating to the Second Amended and Restated Tax Receivable Agreement, dated as of October 26, 2015 (the "Amended and Restated Tax Receivable Agreement"), between Lazard and LTBP Trust (the "Trust").
-See Note 16 of Notes to Condensed Consolidated Financial Statements for additional information regarding the Amended and Restated Tax Receivable Agreement.
+See Note 17 of Notes to Condensed Consolidated Financial Statements for additional information regarding the Amended and Restated Tax Receivable Agreement.

-The amount of the Amended and Restated Tax Receivable Agreement liability is an undiscounted amount based upon currently enacted tax laws, the current structure of the Company and various assumptions regarding potential future operating profitability.
-The assumptions reflected in the estimate involve significant judgment.
-As such, the actual amount and timing of payments under the Amended and Restated Tax Receivable Agreement could differ materially from our estimates.
+The amount of the Amended and Restated Tax Receivable Agreement liability is an undiscounted amount based upon currently enacted tax laws, including the Tax Act, the current structure of the Company and various assumptions regarding potential future operating profitability.
+The assumptions reflected in the estimate involve significant judgment, and if our structure were to change or our annual taxable income were to increase, we could be required to accelerate payments under the Amended and Restated Tax Receivable Agreement.
+As such, the actual amount and timing of payments under the Amended and Restated Tax Receivable Agreement.
 Any changes in the amount of the estimated liability would be recorded as a non-compensation expense in the condensed consolidated statement of operations.
 Adjustments, if necessary, to the related deferred tax assets would be recorded through income tax expense.

-The cumulative liability relating to our obligations under the Amended and Restated Tax Receivable Agreement recorded as of March 31, 2017 and December 31, 2016 was \$513 million and \$514 million, respectively, and is recorded in "tax receivable agreement obligation" on the condensed consolidated statements of financial condition.
+The cumulative liability relating to our obligations under the Amended and Restated Tax Receivable Agreement recorded as of March 31, 2018 and December 31, 2017 was \$277 million and \$310 million, which includes the impact of the Tax Act as of both periods and is recorded in "tax receivable agreement obligation" on the condensed consolidated statements of financial condition.